The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Its initial round of manufacturing deals, with Ology Bioservices and Richter-Helm BioLogics, would have produced only 1 million.

-Inovio's plans, however, are threatened by ongoing litigation involving two companies, VGXI and GeneOne Life Science, that had been contracted to supply materials for its vaccine.
+Inovio's production plans, however, are threatened by ongoing litigation involving two companies, VGXI and GeneOne Life Science, that had been contracted to supply materials for its vaccine.

 Inovio had sued the two companies, claiming they refused to transfer technology to Ology and Richter-Helm.
 VGXI countersued, charging breach of contract and other claims.
 The lawsuit is ongoing in a Pennsylvania court.